jmigpin/editor/README.md

 These toolbars are textareas where clicking on the text will run that text as a command.

-The square-button allows the row to be moved/resized/closed with the mouse.
-It also shows the state of the row.
+The square-button shows the state of the row.

 ### Row square-button states